insurello/elm-ui/README.md

 - Changed default focus styles from `:focus` to `:focus-visible`.
 - Replaced `Element.focused` with `Element.focusedMouseAndKeyboard` (= `:focus`) and `Element.focusedKeyboardOnly` (=
   `:focus-visible`).
+- Updated styling for the default radio buttons and checkboxes.
+Better contrast and no shadow for the checkboxes.